yoonseok95/bovine_rna-seq_deg/README.md

   --sjdbOverhang 149
 ```
 ## 3-2.
 Mapping trimmed_fastq file to the ARS-UCD1.3 bovine reference genome
+## 3-2-1) Description: STAR(Spliced Transcripts Alignment to a Reference) Aligner
+  -.
+Seed searching : For every read that STAR aligns, STAR will search for the longest sequence that exactly matches one or more locations on the reference genome.
+These longest matching sequences are called the Maximal Mappable Prefixes (MMPs):
+  -.Seed1(mapped to the reference genome), Seed2(Searching again for only unmapped portion of the read)
+  -.
+Clustering, stitching and scoring : scoring based on mismatches, indels, gaps, etc.
+## 3-2-2 Two-pass alignment of RNA-seq reads with STAR
+  (1) Introduction
+-.The 1-pass mapping mode generates all required data essential for many downstream analyses such as differential gene expression analysis
+-.robustly and accurately identify novel splice junction for differential splicing analysis and variant discovery

 ```
 $ cd 'trimmed data'
 $ for infile in *_1.fastq; \